How We Assess

 - Maths Learning assessments

-- Assessment for Learning techniques e.g. exit cards, hinge questions, white board work, post-it notes.
+- Assessment for Learning techniques e.g. exit quizzes, hinge questions, white board work, post-it notes, jam boards.

 - Planning annotations and ongoing teachers assessment